Emperor of China: Consorts and children

 In Imperial China, child marriage was the norm.
 The imperial family was made up of the emperor and the empress (皇后) as the primary consort and Mother of the Nation.
 In addition, the emperor would typically have several other consorts and concubines, ranked by importance into a harem, in which the Empress was supreme.
 However having concubines was not always the case as both Emperor Fei of Western Wei and Hongzhi Emperor were known to be monogamous.
 Every dynasty had its set of rules regarding the numerical composition of the harem.
 During the Qing dynasty, for example, imperial convention dictated that at any given time there should be one Empress, one Imperial Noble Consort, two Noble Consort, four Consort and six Concubine, plus an unlimited number of Noble Lady, First Class Attendant and Second Class Attendant.
-Although the emperor had the highest status by law, by tradition and precedent the empress dowager (皇太后) usually received the greatest respect in the palace and was the decision maker in most family affairs.
-At times, especially when a young emperor was on the throne, she was the de facto ruler.
+Although the emperor had the highest status by law, by tradition and precedent the empress dowager (皇太后) or in some cases, the grand empress dowager (太皇太后) usually received the greatest respect in the palace and was the decision maker in most family affairs.
+At times, especially when a young emperor was on the throne, the Grand Empress Dowager or Empress Dowager was the de facto ruler.
 The emperor's children, the princes (皇子) and princesses (公主), were often referred to by their order of birth—e.g. Eldest Prince or Third Princess.
 Princes were often given titles of peerage once they reached adulthood.
 The emperor's brothers and uncles served in court by law, and held equal status with other court officials (子).
 The emperor was always elevated above all others despite any chronological or generational superiority.